 With an impressive yes and no list of natural itchy dry scalp saving ingredients, Hope’s Relief Natural Hair & Scalp Therapy Shampoo is a diamond in the rough.
 Trust us, you don’t often find an ingredients list like we’re about to detail here.
-With 5 natural non-clinical active ingredients, Hope’s Relief Natural Hair & Scalp Therapy Shampoo could very well be your answer to safely flake free days.
+With 5 natural non-clinical active ingredients, Hope’s Relief Natural Hair & Scalp Therapy Shampoo could very well be your answer to safely flake-free days.

 Shall we take a look?
 We begin at step 1 – company investigation.
 Do Hope’s Relief have a reputation and ethos to make you a credible dry scalp saving shampoo?

-Founded in 2006, Hope’s Relief want to ‘solve your skin problems… naturally’.
+Founded in 2006, Hope’s Relief wants to ‘solve your skin problems… naturally’.
 The company was sparked by one man’s mission to resolve personal eczema – suffering and struggling for over 10 years Malcolm believed he could find a better way… and he did.
 An approach husband and wife team Malcolm and Julie want to share with you.
 Having over 30 years’ experience in natural products and an award-winning, much talked about natural, steroid-free eczema cream their expansion into dry scalp shampoo’s holds ground.

 Perfect, so what can you expect after ordering a bottle of Hope’s Relief Natural Hair & Scalp Therapy Shampoo?

 Professional looking but not medicinal.
 Smart and clean.
 Dependable and easy use.
 On first appearances, you’re greeted by a suitably sized 200ml Hope’s Relief box boasting a ‘natural formula free from nasties’.
-The box tells you Hope’s Relief are a proud supporter of Eczema Association Australia – which is where Hope’s Relief are founded.
+The box tells you Hope’s Relief is a proud supporter of Eczema Association Australia – which is where Hope’s Relief are founded.
 The blurb on the outside also promises to 1) soothe the itch and 2) Control flaking – perfect battle winners for dry scalps caused by eczema, seb derm or dandruff.

 Natural activity to be reckoned with.
 Hopes are high.

-Opening the box, you’ll discover a white-capped bottle with Hope’s Relief well-chosen purple colored branding.
+Opening the box, you’ll discover a white-capped bottle with Hope’s Relief well-chosen purple-colored branding.
 There’s also a handy pump supplied.
-After deploying the pump into Hope’s Relief Natural Hair & Scalp Therapy Shampoo, you have a handy in shower application.
+After deploying the pump into Hope’s Relief Natural Hair & Scalp Therapy Shampoo, you have a handy in-shower application.